onikin/GettingCleaningData/CodeBook.md

-# Code Book for Course Proejct Data that has been "Tidied"
+# Code Book for Course Project Data that has been "Tidied"